githubtraining/write-a-ll-course/responses/14_troubleshooting.md

 More detailed error messages are available for draft courses made from pull requests.
 To do this, the course must first be published.
 Create another branch with the most up-to-date version of your course.
 Edit the course version on the `master` branch to reduce the possibility for errors.
 (You can do this by matching [the boilerplate repository](https://github.com/githubtraining/write-a-ll-course-template/blob/master/config.yml).)

+### Actions for every event

+If you have events or steps listed in your `config.yml`, they need to have at least one action.
+Make sure that every step has correlating actions.

 ## Still stuck

 If you're still stuck, visit us in the [Community Forum]({{ communityBoard }}) and we'll be happy to help!